ssymeonidis/noiseReduce/README.md

 # AI/ML Image Noise Reduction via Tensorflow

 This repository implements different Deep Neural Network (DNN) architectures for reducing noise in static images.
-These DNN architectures are based of articles published by Sunil Belde, Sharath Solomon, and others.
+These DNN architectures are based off articles published by Sunil Belde, Sharath Solomon, and others.
 To generate the training and validation sets, Gaussian noise was added to public datasets.
-However, to maximize performance, these should be retrained using representative images.
+However, to maximize performance, these should be retrained using representative images, i.e. taken from the target camera in typical scenes/environments.

 The architectures can be extended for processing video by extending the input to 4 dimensions, where the fourth dimension be the several frames, and by modifying